A guide to living in New Zealand

 Where to live in New Zealand

-If you are unsure as to what region of New Zealand to start your search for a house In, primarily you will have to consider employment positions, as depending on what your speciality is, there could be a higher chance of finding work in the North Island around one of the urban areas such as Auckland or Wellington.
+If you are unsure as to what region of New Zealand to start your search for a house In, primarily you will have to consider study opportunities and later on employment positions, as depending on what your speciality is, there could be a higher chance of finding work in the North Island around one of the urban areas such as Auckland or Wellington.

 Housing is a part of New Zealand that comes as a bit of a shock to most newcomers, as the materials that are commonly used to build houses in the country are very different from those used In Europe and North America.
 It is true that houses are built to very different financial limitations In New Zealand and the priorities of home owners are not quite the same as of those in Europe or the US.
 Accepting these facts is the first step in understanding the nature of the New Zealand housing market, as you must realise that there may not be a property that will meet all of the needs you first decided upon before you knew what was available.